sunfounder/galaxy-rvr/docs/source/lesson9_rgb_strips.rst

-Lesson 9: Illuminating Our Path with RGB LED Strips
+Lesson 9: Lighting the Way with RGB LED Strips
 ============================================================

 In our journey so far, we've transformed our Mars Rover into a smart explorer, capable of skilfully manoeuvring around obstacles.
 It's become quite adept at navigating the Mars-like terrains we've set up for it.